python myscript.py

 : The maximum time in seconds to trace the entire workflow.
 Default is indefinite.
 This is useful while tracing really long workflows, to not wait indefinitely.output

 : The file to save the trace to.
-Default is codeflash.trace
+Default iscodeflash.trace

 .config_file_path

-: The path to the pyproject.toml
+: The path to thepyproject.toml

 file which stores the Codeflash config.
 This is auto-discovered by default.
+You can also disable the tracer in the code by setting thedisable=True

-option in the Tracer
+option in theTracer

 constructor.